JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

 CASE TKIND_INTERFACE, TKIND_DISPATCH
-   DIM AS AFX_BSTR bstrName, bstrHelpString hr = m_pTypeLib->GetDocumentation(i, @bstrName, @bstrHelpString, NULL, NULL) cwsName = *bstrName : SysFreeString bstrName cwsHelpString = *bstrHelpString : SysFreeString bstrHelpString IF hr = S_OK THEN
+   DIM AS AFX_BSTR bstrName, bstrHelpString hr = m_pTypeLib->GetDocumentation(i, @bstrName, @bstrHelpString, NULL, NULL) dwsName = *bstrName
+   SysFreeString bstrName
+   dwsHelpString = *bstrHelpString
+   SysFreeString bstrHelpString
+   IF hr = S_OK THEN
-      TreeView_AddItem hTreeView, m_hIIDsNode, NULL, "IID_" & cwsName & " = " & CHR(34) & AfxGuidText(pTypeAttr->guid) & CHR(34)
+      TreeView_AddItem hTreeView, m_hIIDsNode, NULL, "IID_" & dwsName & " = " & CHR(34) & AfxGuidText(pTypeAttr->guid) & CHR(34)
       ' ------------------------------------------------------------------------------------------
       ' If it is a dual interface and the VTable option has been set, try to change the view.
       ' ------------------------------------------------------------------------------------------
       DIM VTableView AS BOOLEAN = m_VTableView
       IF pTKind = TKIND_DISPATCH AND (pTypeAttr->wTypeFlags AND TYPEFLAG_FDUAL) = TYPEFLAG_FDUAL THEN
          IF VTableView = TRUE THEN
             DO   ' // Fake DO LOOP to allow exit without GOTO